 Plessou was born in a small village in Thesprotia in 1810.
-Her father, Giorgos, was a merchant from Serres, in the northwest of Greece.
-Due to his profession he used to travel a great deal, leaving his then 14-year-old wife, Vasiliki, alone with their two infants.
+Her father, Giorgos, was a merchant from Serres in the northwest part of Greece.
+Due to his profession, he used to travel a great deal, leaving his then fourteen-year-old wife, Vasiliki, alone with their two infants.

-Muhtar was so taken by her, that he even threatened to kill her husband Giorgos should he come near his wife ever again.
-Her daughter Ekaterini also grew into a beautiful girl and soon Muhtar started pursuing her as well.
+Muhtar was so taken by her, that he even threatened to kill her husband Giorgos should he attempt to approach his wife ever again.
+Her daughter, Ekaterini, also grew into a beautiful girl, and soon, Muhtar began pursuing her, as well.

 In order to save her from Muhtar’s reach, Vasiliki rushed Ekaterini into an engagement with Ali Pasha’s doctor, Ioannis Kolettis.
 Kolettis was to be one of liberated Greece’s future prime ministers.